Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Possible generalization to other FQH states

 Similarly, we can discuss the shift and guiding center spin of these states as before.
 From the Lagrangian (\ref{loother}), we have

 Here we introduce the spin vector $s_C$ as defined in \cite{wenzee}, the shift $S$ will be $S=2(tK^{-1}s_c)/\nu$ on sphere.
 Now let us focus on the guiding center spin term $\langle \frac{\theta^2K_{AB}a_1^Aa_2^B}{g_{012}} \rangle$ as in (\ref{spinspin}).
-If we take the elementary droplet point of view, and borrow Haldane's expression for the guiding center spin\cite{haldane}, it is determined by,
+If we take the elementary droplet point of view, and borrow Haldane's expression for the guiding center spin\cite{haldane}, it is determined by

-where $n_m(\bar{g},\vec{r})$ is the occupations of guiding center orbitals and $L_m$ is the corresponding angular momentum.
-For an "electron" type $\nu=p/q$($p<q$) state, the elementary droplet has $q$ orbitals with the first $p={\rm rank}~K$ orbitals filled, the total angular momentum will be,
+where $n_m(\bar{g},\vec{r})$ is the occupation of the guiding center orbitals and $L_m$ is the corresponding angular momentum.
+For an "electron-type" $\nu=p/q$($p<q$) state, the elementary droplet has $q$ orbitals with the first $p={\rm rank}~K$ orbitals filled, and the total angular momentum will be,